tav/espians-planfile/pecus-article.md

 Title:

-> Pecus: Creating An Appreciation Economy for Creators to Get Rewarded
+> Pecus: Enabling An Appreciation Economy for Creators to Get Rewarded